100% Free Consultation (225) 412-6348

 Louisiana Work Accident Lawyers

-Baton Rouge Work Injury Attorneys Helping Workers in Louisiana & Nationwide
+Baton Rouge Industrial Work Injury Attorneys Helping Workers in Louisiana

 Here’s what you need to do: call (888) 493-1629 or use our online form to speak with our Louisiana workplace accident attorneys as soon as possible.
 We can help!

-Proven Results for Workplace Injury Claims in Louisiana & Nationwide
+Proven Results for Workplace Injury Cases in Louisiana & Nationwide

-Our Baton Rouge work injury lawyers have won some of the toughest cases in the nation in cases involving workplaces of all kinds: plants, Jones Act vessels, oil drilling rigs, construction sites, and more.
+Our Baton Rouge work injury lawyers have won some of the toughest cases in the nation involving workplaces of all kinds: plants and refineries, Jones Act vessels, oilfields, construction sites, and more.
 We’ve continued to secure record after record because we invest all of our effort, time, and resources into ensuring each plaintiff gets what they need.

 Our results include verdicts and settlements like: